phillip-kruger/graphql-example/README.md

 # MicroProfile GraphQL Example

 This is an example of the future MicroProfile GraphQL API.
-It's done as part of this presentations:
+It's done as part of this presentation:

 - http://bit.ly/mp-graphql-presentation-2020